Friedrich482/manga-xr/README.md

 ## Contributing

-If you want to contribute :
+If you want to contribute:

 Fork the repo.

-Then clone your fork to your local machine (replace <your_username> by your GitHub username) using :
+Then clone your fork to your local machine (replace <your_username> by your GitHub username) using:

 ```bash
 git clone https://github.com/<your-username>/manga-xr.git